 In the first part of the talk, we will discuss the famous correspondence, in particular its categorical side.
 In the second part, we will consider one specific application -- to logic programming -- and in addition will get acquainted with the concept of uniform proofs -- the foundation of logic programming languages.

-Speaker: Dmitrii Rozplokhas
+Presenter: Dmitrii Rozplokhas

 Venue: room 3248, Faculty of Mathematics and Mechanics, Saint Petersburg